airbnb/stemcell/README.md

 ### Terminating:

-To terminate, use the necrosis command and pass a space seperated list of instance ids:
+To terminate, use the necrosis command and pass a space separated list of instance ids:

 ```bash
 $ necrosis i-12345678 i-12345679 i-12345670